Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 The point was to reply to the person saying that this story about chromeos somehow relates to Linux security model.
 While it does avail itself of certain linux features (SELinux), it's mostly about implementing a very limited sandbox and they can/do pretty much implement that wherever their browser runs.
 You can pretty much also get the same security by never running anything outside a browser context.

-In many cases, sure, you are dealing with a situation where the owner of the device is not the operator o
+In many cases, sure, you are dealing with a situation where the owner of the device is not the operator of the device, and it's nice to limit them.
+However for security researchers protecting themselves, they should be able to do it either way.

+I don't mind chromebooks, but I am a bit put off by the security community in how they sometimes treat enduser empowerment and their endorsement of ChromeOS rather than a more empowering linux distro reminds me of some negative interactions is all.

+It can't be the case that an individual needs a team of security experts to use their own laptop securely.

+You would like that not to be the case.
+I see no evidence that your wish is fulfilled.
+Mostly people are okay as long as they don't do anything egregiously stupid, not because their systems are secure but because no one seriously bothers to attack them.
+Security by being uninteresting is fine... until it's not.

-Chromebooks crowded out netbooks (Score:2)
+Chromebooks crowded out netbooks (Score:4, Interesting)

 The Chromebook isn't a full blown laptop that can run all sorts of high end software.